-Papa John’s announces plan for new headquarters in Atlanta
+Papa John’s announces plan for new hub in Atlanta

-ATLANTA (AP) — Pizza purveyor Papa John’s announced plans Thursday to move its global headquarters from Louisville, Kentucky to a yet-to-be-determined location in metro Atlanta, bringing 200 jobs along with it.
+ATLANTA (AP) — Pizza purveyor Papa John’s announced plans Thursday to open a new Atlanta-area facility housing several key departments along with about 200 jobs.

-The pizza delivery company said in a news release that the new headquarters and associated organizational changes are expected to be complete by next summer.
+The pizza delivery company said in a news release that the location will be one of three global headquarters, along with its Louisville office and its international hub outside of London.
+The Georgia location and associated organizational changes are expected to be complete by next summer.

-The move comes as Papa John’s charts a new strategic course after fallout with its founder, John Schnatter, and as its stock price rises amid growing demand during the coronavirus pandemic.
+The plan comes as Papa John’s charts a new strategic course after fallout with its founder, John Schnatter, and as its stock price rises amid growing demand during the coronavirus pandemic.

 Schnatter, who founded the company in 1984, stepped down as CEO in late 2017 after he faced criticism for blaming disappointing sales on NFL player protests and used a racial slur during a company conference call.

-Note: This story has been corrected to reflect that Papa John’s said that three of its offices will now be considered headquarters.